It all started with a snow drift...

 (with Zoe, Jazzy, and Shelby)

 Brian and Deb Algar are the founders of Freedom Pet Pass.
 After more than ten years of running every aspect of the business (including answering phone calls nights and weekends), they’re now enjoying a semi-retirement that includes some traveling across the US.
 However, Brian can’t help but stay involved, especially with helping customers.
 He’s constantly monitoring customer questions, and will often contribute his decade-plus of experience with pet doors to help customers.

 (with OC – the “outside cat”)

-Don is the Chief Operating Officer, and he began working at Freedom Pet Pass in 2014 after working as a marketing consultant for a few years prior to that.
-Don runs the day-to-day operations of Freedom Pet Pass, and you’ll often talk with him if you’re calling or writing.
-Don comes from a science background, and he enjoys the highly-technical aspects of building science and how Freedom Pet Pass doors can help make and keep homes energy-efficient.
+Don is the CEO of RANGER Pet Doors, and he began working at the company in 2014 after working as a marketing consultant for a few years prior to that.
+Don runs the day-to-day operations of RANGER Pet Doors, and you’ll often talk with him if you’re calling or writing.
+Don comes from a science background, and he enjoys the highly-technical aspects of building science and how RANGER Pet Doors can help make and keep homes energy-efficient.
 Don has chemistry degrees from Ferris State University and Saginaw Valley State University along with an MBA from the University of Michigan – Flint.

-Rick started working with Brian in the very earliest days of Freedom Pet Pass (before it even had a name!).
+Rick started working with Brian in the very earliest days of the company (before it even had a name!).
 Rick’s day job is making custom cabinets, and he runs the CNC router at the firm that cuts many of our custom-made parts.
 He moonlights with us, doing much of the millwork needed for manufacture of our doors in his shop.